Dustint24309/front-end-student-materials/06-p5js/02b-variables.md

 - **increment**
 - **decrement**

+## Before you start...

+We'll do this before almost every lab.
+Use the `mkdir` command to create a new folder, and the `touch` command to create two new files.

+`mkdir 02b-variables`
+`touch 02b-variables/index.html`
+`touch 02b-variables/sketch.js`

+Copy the code in the `index.html` file from our previous lab into our new `index.html` file.

 ## Intro

 The concept of variables is fundamental to programming and extends beyond just a few p5.js built-in variables.